KillrVideo/killrvideo-dse-config/README.md

 ### DSE node location
 By default, this container assumes that DataStax Enterprise is being started in a Docker container as part of a `docker-compose` configuration.
-The value of the `KILLRVIDEO_DOCKER_IP` environment variable is used to register DSE services in `etcd`.

 If you instead wish to deploy KillrVideo with an existing external cluster, you can override this behavior by setting the value of the `KILLRVIDEO_DSE_EXTERNAL_IP` environment variable to the location